GrahamSkirucha/SEEDLAB_TEAM8/README.md

 Our team will use the document 'Progress.md' to catalog tasks as 'to be done', 'in progress', and 'done', and this file will also exist outside the project folders.

 ## Roles
-Graham Skirucha - System Integration '\n'
+## Graham Skirucha - System Integration
-Ryman Sims - Localization/System Integration '\n'
+## Ryman Sims - Localization/System Integration
-Ryan Young - Computer Vision '\n'
+## Ryan Young - Computer Vision
-Max Mitchell - Control/Simulation '\n'
+## Max Mitchell - Control/Simulation
-Jaron O'Grady - Localization '\n'
+## Jaron O'Grady - Localization